bspeice/speice.io/_posts/2019-02-07-a-heaping-helping.md

 fn main() {}
 ```

-It's obviously a trick question; while no heap allocations happen as a result of
+It's obviously a trick question; while no heap allocations occur as a result of
-the code listed above, the setup needed to call `main` does allocate on the heap.
+that code, the setup needed to call `main` does allocate on the heap.
 Here's a way to show it:

 ```rust